sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     ![](../Images/module4/lab13/13.png)

-1. Select **Confidential-Finance Policy**.
+1. Select **Department Policy**.
 A window opens that provides information about the policy.
-This policy serves to publish the Confidential-Finance Policy labels and protects data that contains financial data for Contoso.
+This policy serves to publish the department Policy labels and protects data that contains financial data for Contoso.
 Also note how this policy is published to all.

 1. Select **Edit** policy from the top of the window.